Student International Travel Information

-Before departure, contact email@example.com to request a pre - departure security briefing with the International Safety & Security Team.
+Before departure, contact the Global Hub or check the International Safety & Security team’s availability to directly request a pre-departure security briefing.
 It is a great opportunity to ask questions about your destination country and learn more about how UMB can support your while traveling.

 Authorization for a UMB Student: A student's international travel must be approved by the UMB international program lead and by a person with fiscal authority for the funds used to pay for travel.

 Authorization for travel to a high-risk destination: If traveling to a high- or extreme-risk destination, the travel must be cleared by the AVP of International Operations or their designee, as per Step 2 above.

 Check out CGE's Global Health Opportunities and Travel Awards page for funding opportunities, including application opening dates and deadlines.
 The page includes opportunities for students in all UMB schools.
 Note that while some opportunities involve travel, others are virtual opportunities.

 Learn about Cultural Humility and Ethical Engagement as a Global Traveler

 UMB values ethical engagement and mutually beneficial relationships with international partners.
 Cultural humility is a more useful concept than "cultural competence," which implies that someone can learn all there is to know about another culture.
 Cultural humility is lifelong learning that focuses on developing awareness of one’s own culture and critical self-reflection as a pathway to understanding other cultures.

 Watch this TedTalk by Dr. Juliana Mosley, PhD - This is an invitation to learn why cultural humility is a more profound and impactful way to engage with other people and cultures.